markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories/comfort & clean.md

----
-title: Comfort & clean, 2022-2023
----

 # Summary

-### Comfort and cleanliness in hotels are pivotal for guest satisfaction.
+Comfort and cleanliness in hotels are pivotal for guest satisfaction.
 The reviews suggest a predominantly positive sentiment, with approximately 93.42% of guests expressing contentment with their experiences.
 Positive reviews: 497; Negative reviews: 24; Neutral reviews: 11.